AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-06-0.md

 - The first PDF is not versioned when a Native PDF output is generated.
 (10305)
 - In Native PDF, nested DITA topics  are displayed incorrectly in the Table of Contents (TOC).
 (16742)
 - Thumbnails generated from Dynamic Media for video files fail to persist in the published output.
 (15656)
-- Output generation fails for Native PDF Publishing on AEM64 processor.(16968)
+- Output generation fails for Native PDF Publishing on an AEM64 processor.(16968)

 ## Management